jonspock/tessa/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run pivx-qt.exe.
+Unpack the files into a directory and run club-qt.exe.

 Club Core is the original Club client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Club transactions;